NUMBER OF POSITIONS AVAILABLE: 18

-LOCATION: Yerington, Nevada is a beautiful rural farming community located approximately 95 miles south of Reno, NV in the foothills of the eastern Sierra mountains.
+The Conservancy Field Office is located Yerington, Nevada, a rural farming community located approximately 95 miles south of Reno, NV and situated centrally in the Walker Basin at the foothills of the eastern Sierra Nevada mountains.
 Yerington is small but growing with about 3,100 residents.
 Established in 1907, the city has heritage and deep roots in agriculture, mining, railroads, and gaming.
 Some of the nearby attractions, activities and recreational opportunities include:

 • Fishing, hunting, boating and OHV trails